thecodechemist99/borgsnap/README.md

 + Validate output directory exists and a few other basics
 + For each ZFS filesystem do the following steps:
   + Initialize borg repositories if local one doesn't exist
-  + Take a ZFS snapshot of the filesystem
+  + Take a ZFS snapshot of the filesystem (recursively if enabled)
   + Run borg for the local output if configured
   + Run borg for the rsync.net output if configured
-  + Delete old ZFS snapshots
+  + Delete old ZFS snapshots (recursively if enabled)
   + Prune local borg if configured and needed
   + Prune rsync.net borg if configured and needed